dvillalba00/Pavement-Crack-Detection/README.md

 ## Code

-* `createPaths` from `CreatePaths.py`: Create all of the folders that are passed in as a list of strings.
+* `createPaths`: Create all of the folders that are passed in as a list of strings.

-* `loadImage` from `LoadImage.py`: Loads in an image and cuts it into roughly equally sized rectangles depending on the **DIVIDE_X** and **DIVIDE_Y** global variables.
+* `loadImage`: Loads in an image and cuts it into roughly equally sized rectangles depending on the **DIVIDE_X** and **DIVIDE_Y** global variables.
 This returns a dictionary of cut images where the key is a tuple representing the location of the image from the original.

-  * `saveCutImages` from `SaveCutImages.py`: Takes the image dictionary created by the loadImage function from `LoadImage.py` and saves each cut image to its own .tif file.
+  * `saveCutImages`: Takes the image dictionary created by the loadImage function from `LoadImage.py` and saves each cut image to its own .tif file.

-* `thresholdCutImages` from `ThresholdCutImages.py`: Takes in the dictionary of cut images and a thresholding function.
+* `thresholdCutImages: Takes in the dictionary of cut images and a thresholding function.
 It thresholds each image and applies that threshold to each image.
 Returns a dictionary of thresholded images with the same keys as **cut_img_dict**.

-  * `saveThresholdedImages` from `SaveThresholdedImages.py`: Takes in the dictionary thresholded images created by `thresholdCutImages`.
+  * `saveThresholdedImages`: Takes in the dictionary thresholded images created by `thresholdCutImages`.
 It then saves each thresholded image to its own .tif file.